tlubbers/ntbk-honors-prog-lang/how.md

 # How do I start developing printdown?

 As you may except, there are many aspects to a programming language, and countless issues to consider when making design choices.
-For the purpose of this report, I've narrowed it down to overviews of the foundational
+For the purpose of this report, I've narrowed it down to overviews of the two concepts found at the foundation of any programming language, syntax and semantics.

-# Input Splitting
+# Syntax

-How will Printdown see words?
+How will printdown see words?
 How will it separate input into words?
-I think I should keep it as simple as possible, so I am going to have PrintDown just split at white space.
+To keep it simple, I chose to have printdown split at white space.

 ```js